 Every application under the Act by a corporation shall be signed on behalf of the corporation by its manager, secretary or other governing officer, by whatever name called.

-[Regulation 3 inserted in Gazette 26 Sep 1975 p.
+[Regulation 3 inserted: Gazette 26 Sep 1975 p.
 3725.]

 4. Fees

 The fees specified in the Table are payable for the matters specified in the Table.